jamescherti/easysession.el/README.md

   :ensure t

   :custom
-  (easysession-mode-line-misc-info t)  ; Display the session in the modeline (easysession-save-interval (* 10 60))  ; Save every 10 minutes
+  (easysession-save-interval (* 10 60))  ; Save every 10 minutes

+  ;; Display the session name in the lighter.
+  ;; Alternative: (setq easysession-mode-line-misc-info t) (easysession-save-mode-lighter-show-session-name t)

   :init
   ;; Automatically load the session at startup and restore frame size and